History, tourist information, and nearby accommodation

 Views of the castle across the sweep of the coastline to the north and south are stunning, a fact that painter JMW Turner certainly appreciated, as the famed landscape artist painted Dunstanburgh on several occasions.

 Dunstanburgh is one of the most dramatically situated castles in northern England, with almost sheer cliffs on the seaward side and crumbling, ruinous towers creating ragged silhouettes on the skyline.
-Its a stunning location, with the sound of the waves and seabirds calling creating a atmospheric background noise.
+It's a stunning location, with the sound of the waves and seabirds calling creating atmospheric background noise.

 About Dunstanburgh Castle

-Address: Dunstanburgh Rd, Craster, Northumberland, England, NE66 3TT
+Address: Dunstanburgh Road, Craster, Northumberland, England, NE66 3TT

 Attraction Type: Castle

 Location: Reached via a coastal footpath from Craster to the south or Embleton to the north

 National Trust - see also: National Trust memberships (official website link)

 Photo Credit: David Ross and Britain Express